abyshekhar/EasyETL.Net/README.md

 * [Extractors](#extractors) and
 * [Writers](#writers)

 The `EasyETLJob` class allows you to create a job that can listener on zero or more listeners, load data from one or more sources and write the output to zero or more destinations.
-Please browser through sample codes for usage.
+Please browse through sample codes for usage.

 ## Listeners